 Carer Champion – Eileen Doyle, Gardener Unit

-Eileen Doyle is a STR Worker based on the Gardener Unit at Prestwich Hospital.
+Eileen Doyle is a STR Worker based on the Gardener Unit at the Prestwich Main Site.
 She has worked for the Trust for 10 years and has been a carer champion since the job role became available.

 "A Carer Champion is someone who is caring and can build a good relationship with both the young people and families”.

 “My job role as a Carer Champion involves being the point of contact for the families of our patients.
 As a Carer Champion I am there for them whenever they need my support”.